ADEYEMIBolaji/Car_Price_Prediction/README.md

 - Add SHAP explainability to interpret model predictions
 - Allow uploading a CSV of multiple cars for batch prediction
 - Add model monitoring and retraining
+- Deploy on a faster and better host like Snowflakes for user ease
 ---

 ## 👨‍💻 Author